HundrED has selected this innovation to

 Who are we?

 Learning Equality is founded and based in San Diego after a dedicated group of student volunteers at UCSD brought idea of providing Khan Academy videos and exercises offline to life.
-The team has grown to include software engineers, designers with a background in cognitive science, implementations team members with classroom/on-the-ground education experience, Product Lead who is a former teacher and teacher trainer and those with expertise in accessibility & educational game development.
+The team has grown to include software engineers, designers with a background in cognitive science, implementations team members with classroom experience particularly in the Global South, Product Lead who is a former teacher and teacher trainer and those with expertise in accessibility & educational game development.

 Why we do it?